ULL-prompt-engineering/langchain-mini/openai4/README.md

 - [JSON mode](https://platform.openai.com/docs/guides/text-generation/json-mode) and
 - [Reproducible outputs](https://platform.openai.com/docs/guides/text-generation/reproducible-outputs).

-A common way to use Chat Completions is to instruct the model to always return a JSON object that makes sense for your use case, by specifying this in the system message.
+A common way to use Chat Completions is to instruct the model **to always return a JSON object** that makes sense for your use case, by specifying this in the **system message**.
 While this does work in some cases, occasionally the models may generate output that does not parse to valid JSON objects.

 To prevent these errors and improve model performance, when calling